Board of Directors

 Jennifer Azzariti, Pedagogical Director

-For the past 30 years Jennifer (BA, MEd Smith College) has worked both locally and nationally with schools inspired by the Reggio Emilia philosophy, focusing particularly on the culture of the atelier.
-She has collaborated with St. John’s for almost 25 years and is the proud mom of two St. John’s alumni.
-This year she will remain in regular contact with St. John’s during a sabbatical at the Northern Clay Center, deepening her ceramic practice and processes, and making connections between teaching and learning.
+For over 30 years Jennifer (BA, MEd Smith College) has worked both locally and nationally with schools inspired by the Reggio Emilia philosophy, focusing particularly on the culture of the atelier.
+She has been with St. John’s for 25 years and is the proud mom of two St. John’s alumni.

 Cece Cook, Executive Assistant to the Head of School